life-itself/community/books/dewitt-ea-2016-new-tool-map.md

 ### How they developed the scale

 > We used the Integrative Worldview Framework (De Witt & Hedlund, in press; Hedlund-de Witt, 2013a; Hedlund-de Witt et al., 2014) as theoretical background and blueprint for developing the worldview-scale.
 The IWF operationalizes the concept of worldview through distinguishing between five different aspects of worldviews (ontology, epistemology, axiology, anthropology, and societal vision), as well as four different categories of worldviews (traditional, modern, postmodern, and integrative).

+## Earlier work to explore

+- Exploring inner and outer worlds: A quantitative study of worldviews, environmental attitudes, and sustainable lifestyles (2014) - https://www.sciencedirect.com/science/article/abs/pii/S0272494413000856 (do some PCA here i think)